 Notes:

-1. The Operator Assistance fee will not apply to Dial-through Calls

-2. The Operator Assistance fee will also apply
+1. The Operator Assistance fee will also apply

-5.3 The provision by BT to the Operator of details of Calls to the BT TextDirect Service handled by a BT Operator (Appendices 220.2 and 220.4 refer) shall be as set out in Annex B whereby BT shall pay refunds to the Operator.
+5.3 The provision by BT to the Operator of details of Calls to the BT NGT Service handled by a BT Operator (Appendices 220.2 and 220.4 refer) shall be as set out in Annex B.

 5.4 Charging for Dial-through Calls shall commence on answer by the Called Party.